yks808/askCourgars/README.md

 **How to make deployFiles.sh script for own html website**

+    Read deployFiles.sh to understand what is going to do.

+	This case,scp (secure copy) to copy all files from the current directory to your server's public_html directory.
+The public_html directory is the 	  location where Caddy (your web server) looks for static pages to host.

-	Type the line below from html repository
+	Type the line below from the working repository

 	./deployWebsite.sh  -k ~/keys/production.pem -h funkychickens.click

 **How to make deployFiles.sh script for simon project work**

-    Type line below on your terminal so that it will
+    Read deployFiles.sh to understand what is going to do.

         1)deletes any previous deployment for simon,